 Educate the Client.
 Empower Yourself.

 Whichever method you choose, effectively setting the client expectations and proper project management skills are great ways to empower yourself as a developer and designer.
-When you are empowered, you have clarity and a more productive workflow, not to mention a healthier attitude.
+When you are empowered, you have clarity and more productive workflow, not to mention a healthier attitude.